ENES GÜÇ is a Berlin-based director and multidisciplinary artist working across film, spatial environments, and digital systems.

 With a background spanning fine arts, CGI, and creative direction, his work is informed by both material and digital processes.
 This duality allows him to move fluidly between film, installation, and constructed environments, approaching each project as a system rather than a single output.

-His work has been presented by Schinkel Pavillon, Julia Stoschek Foundation, Frieze London, and Paris Photo, and featured in Dazed, Vogue, and Nowness.
-He has collaborated with Staatsballett Berlin, Anonymous Club, Rimowa, Dilara Fındıkoğlu, and Berlin Atonal, among many others.
+His personal work and collabrations has been presented by Schinkel Pavillon, Julia Stoschek Foundation, Frieze London, and Paris Photo, and featured in Dazed, Vogue, and Nowness.
+He has collaborated with Staatsballett Berlin, Shayne Oliver Group, Rimowa, Dilara Fındıkoğlu, and Berlin Atonal, among many others.

-Across formats, he builds contained worlds with a distinct internal logic, where image, space, sound, and performance operate as one.
+Across formats, he builds contained worlds with a distinct internal logic, where image, architecture, sound, and performance operate as one.